ashuaru/SPARQL-result-set-visualization/README.md

 # SPARQL-result-set-visualization
-# Requirements
+# Prerequisits
+First you have to download and install the following:
-Install node js.
+1. node js.
+2. Python
-Install Python and python library scikit learn and pandas.
+3. scikit learn
-Initialize node js in command prompt using command npm i.
+4. pandas

+# Running VizResu

 In browser, hit http://localhost:4800 to view the app.
 Start server using node app.js